Shiva3650/terraform-aurora-db/README.md

 # terraform-aurora-db

-Terraform module to deploy an Amazon Aurora PostgreSQL cluster using `t2.micro` instances.
+Terraform module to deploy an Amazon Aurora PostgreSQL cluster using `t3.small` instance.

 ## Usage